 fact is, God called Israel to be his evangelist to the world, but they were

-to them.
+disobedient.
 Israel considered what God had given them to belong only to them,

-considering other nations as less than dogs.
-God’s hope was that Israel
+but God’s hope was that Israel

 (211a) Salvation